Sebastiano Siviglia: 2004–05

 Although aged 31, Siviglia started to play as a regular for a big club, as Lazio only had Fernando Couto, Paolo Negro and Massimo Oddo remained and Jaap Stam, Siniša Mihajlović and Giuseppe Favalli had left the club.
-He played 29 league matches that season, and 4 2004–05 UEFA Cup matches, 3 as starting XI, out of possible 6.
+He played 29 league matches that season and four 2004–05 UEFA Cup matches, three as starting XI, out of possible six.

 2005–06

-On 31 August 2005, the loan deal became permanent, cost €610,000 only for Lazio He signed a 3-year contract.
-Prior to join Lazio, he also played two matches (all at Coppa Italia) for Parma as starter.
+On 31 August 2005, the loan deal became permanent, cost €610,000 only for Lazio He signed a three-year contract.
+Prior to joining Lazio, he also played two matches (all at Coppa Italia) for Parma as starter.
 Later Couto also joined Parma on free transfer.

-Siviglia was selected by Delio Rossi along with Cribari as central defender pair and secured sixth place for the club.
-He only missed a few matches due to injury, likes in round 7. and suspended in round 22 & 23 (after received a red card in round 21).
-But due to 2006 Italian football scandal, Lazio deducted 30 points in 2005–06 season and 3 points in next season, ruled the biancocelesti out of European competition.
+Siviglia was selected by Delio Rossi along with Cribari as a central defender pairing and secured sixth place for the club.
+He only missed a few matches due to injury, like in round 7. and suspended in round 22 & 23 (after received a red card in round 21).
+But due to the 2006 Italian football scandal, Lazio were deducted 30 points in the 2005–06 season and three points in next season, ruling the biancocelesti out of European competition.

 2006–07

-In 2006–07 season, Lazio finished 3rd (due to Fiorentina deducted 15 points and finished 6th), marked the return to UEFA Champions League.
-That season, Siviglia played 32 Serie A matches, 31 as starter and sent off 2 times and thus suspended twice (round 19, 37 & 38).
+In 2006–07 season, Lazio finished third (due to Fiorentina deducted 15 points and finished 6th), which marked a return to the UEFA Champions League.
+That season, Siviglia played 32 Serie A matches, 31 as starter and was sent off two times and thus suspended twice (round 19, 37 & 38).
 He was also injured due to a muscle injury in his left thigh and missed the round 28 match.

 2007–08

-At the start of 2007–08 season, he was injured in a friendly match But he was also offered a new contract which last until June 2010.
-After he played the first league match of the season on 23 October as starter, he suffered complained of pain and did a surgery.
-On 25 November, he returned to squad and played 90+ minutes against his former club Parma.
-3 days later, on 28 November, he played his first UEFA Champions League match and the second in his career, against Olympiakos, the match lost 1–2 at home.
+At the start of 2007–08 season, he was injured in a friendly, but he was also offered a new contract which last until June 2010.
+After he played the first league match of the season on 23 October as starter, he complained of pain and ended up having surgery.
+On 25 November, he returned to the squad and played 90+ minutes against his former club Parma.
+Three days later, on 28 November, he played his first UEFA Champions League match and the second in his career against Olympiakos; the match resulted in a 1–2 loss at home.
 He then only missed round 18 and 36 due to suspension, and rested against Parma on round 34.
 He also played the last group stage match against Real Madrid after they lost to Olympiacos.
-He was not call-up to the match before the Coppa Italia semi-final but played the full match on 7 May the 0–2 lost to Internazionale at the Cup.
-After that match, his season was pre-mature and not call-up to round 37 due to injury and not call-up to the last match against Napoli as Lazio certainly not qualify to European competition as 7 points away from the eighth team Napoli who qualified to 2008 UEFA Intertoto Cup.
+He was not selected for the match before the Coppa Italia semi-final, but played the full match on 7 May the 2-0, which they lost to Internazionale in the Cup.
+After that match, his season ended pre-maturely, due to injury; he was not selected for the last match against Napoli, as Lazio didn't qualify for European competition, finishing seven points away from the eighth-placed Napoli, who qualified for the 2008 UEFA Intertoto Cup.